cloudera/hue/docs/user-guide/user-guide.md

 ### Autocomplete

-To make your SQL editing experience better we’ve created a  new autocompleter for Hue 3.11.
+To make your SQL editing experience better we've created a  new autocompleter for Hue 3.11.
 The old one had some limitations and was only aware of parts of the statement being edited.
 The new autocompleter knows all the ins and outs of the Hive and Impala SQL dialects and will suggest keywords, functions, columns, tables, databases, etc. based on the structure of the statement and the position of the cursor.

 The result is improved completion throughout.
 We now have completion for more than just SELECT statements, it will help you with the other DDL and DML statements too, INSERT, CREATE, ALTER, DROP etc.